virtual-space/realnet-server/README.md

 This requires a values.yaml file to be in directory you use this command: You can get one from the bitnami github.
 You probably want to change from the default password and use a port that won't interfere with other databases on the system.

 Replace password and port in the .env file with the password and port you used in values.yaml

+Run `kubectl port-forward --namespace default svc/localpostgresql [port]:[port]` in a linux terminal.
+This allows the backend server to connect to the database.